 Throughout I focus exclusively on cases of blindsight involving intentional discrimination.
-It is these cases-as opposed, e.g., to intact ocular reflexes (Weiskrantz et al., 1999) or indirect effects on action due to bilateral summation (de Gelder et al., 2001)-which generate the primary interest in blindsight from the perspective of the scientific and philosophical study of consciousness.1 I also focus on blindsight in humans.
+It is these cases-as opposed, for example, to intact ocular reflexes (Weiskrantz, Cowey, & Barbur, 1999) or indirect effects on action due to bilateral summation (de Gelder, Pourtois, van Raamsdonk, Vroomen, & Weiskrantz, 2001)-which generate the primary interest in blindsight from the perspective of the scientific and philosophical study of consciousness.
+I also focus on blindsight in humans.

-Discussion is structured as follows.
-Section one offers a brief review and introduces two opposing interpretations of blindsight.
+Discussion is divided into four main sections.
+The first ("Two Conceptions of Blindsight") offers a brief review and introduces two opposing interpretations of blindsight.
 First, a canonical, inflationary interpretation on which blindsight involves preserved capacities for voluntary visual discrimination operating outside awareness.
 Second, a heterodox, deflationary interpretation on which blindsight involves only qualitatively degraded conscious vision unreported due to conservative response biases (QDC).
 (Those familiar with blindsight and the present controversy may wish to skim this section.)
-Section two answers five leading criticisms of QDC which have convinced many theorists that the hypothesis is untenable.
-Though unsuccessful, these criticisms highlight two features which
+The second section ("Five Objections Answered") answers five leading criticisms of QDC which have convinced many theorists that the hypothesis is untenable.
+Though unsuccessful, these criticisms highlight two features which any account of blindsight must explain.
+First, the fact that blindsight subjects adopt abnormally conservative criteria in their blindfields.
+Second, the fact that these criteria are unstable in specific relation to static stimuli.
+The third section ("The Positive Case for QDC") then makes the positive case for QDC, showing that its distinctive predictions are borne out by the available evidence, and addressing the question: What is it like to have blindsight?
+It is further explained how QDC can account for blindsighters' characteristically conservative and unstable criteria.
+The article closes by highlighting the implications for the scientific study of consciousness.